-Example: if US quake is the main driver of a syndicate's capital and the internal model input is a RiskLink Event Loss Table (ELT), the agent could separately simulate from the ELT to test the number of simulations required to obtain a satisfactory level of convergence.
+Example: if US quake is the main driver of a syndicate's capital and the internal model input is a RiskLink ELT, the agent could separately simulate from the ELT to test the number of simulations required to obtain a satisfactory level of convergence.

-Some outputs may be amenable to analytic calculation, such as the Occurrence Exceedance Probability (OEP) in some cases and comparing the simulated output with this accurate figure is a useful test.
+Some outputs may be amenable to analytic calculation, such as the OEP in some cases and comparing the simulated output with this accurate figure is a useful test.

 It is the responsibility of agents to determine appropriate stability criteria; Lloyd's does however consider stability when assessing syndicate model results.
 EIOPA guidance also emphasises that models must be stable, and the validation should cover this point.
-The model should usually be run on a number of seeds and the results examined to ensure that the range is acceptable.
+The model should usually be run on a number of seeds and the results examined to ensure that the range is acceptable and appropriate figures are reported in the LCR.

-Lloyd's captures stability of modelled outputs within the LCR Supplementary Questionnaire which requires agents to consider a confidence interval around the 99.5th percentile value-at-risk (VaR).
-It is not sufficient for agents to simply complete the appropriate entry in the LCR Supplementary Questionnaire to demonstrate the validation of model stability.
+Lloyd's captures one measure of stability of modelled outputs within the LCR, which requires agents to consider a confidence interval around the 99.5th percentile VaR.
+However, this does not test model stability in relation to varying model seeds.
+It is not sufficient for agents to simply complete the appropriate entry in the LCR to demonstrate the validation of model stability.

-3.4 Stress and scenario tests
+3.5 Stress and Scenario Tests